bpops/treklist/README.md

 ![TrekList](./imgs/logo.png)

 TrekList is an application to maintain an offline record of your Star Trek viewing experience.
-It is written in Python, uses SQLlite for its database, and ODMb to populate new episodes.
+It is written in Python, uses SQLlite for its database, and OMDb to populate new episodes.

 ## Development